 Based on revised laws, the SG rate will remain at 9.5% for another 6 years, increasing to 10% from July 2021, and eventually increasing to 12% from July 2025 (see table below).

 Superannuation Guarantee (SG) is the official term for compulsory superannuation contributions made by employers on behalf of their employees.
-An employer, regardless of whether they are a small or large business, must contribute the equivalent of 9.5% of an employee’s salary for the 2014/2015 year (which was 9.25% for the 2013/2014 year).
+An employer, regardless of whether they are a small or large business, must contribute the equivalent of 9.5% of an employee’s salary for the 2015/2016 year, as was the case for the 2014/2015 year.
+(The SG rate was 9.25% for the 2013/2014 year.)

-Effective from 1 July 2014, the Superannuation Guarantee percentage increased 9.5%, and will expected to rise to 12% by July 2022 (already extended from July 2020) under the Liberal government, rather than the original starting date of 2019, planned by the former ALP government and what was in place before the Liberals pushed back the starting date.
+Effective since 1 July 2014, the Superannuation Guarantee percentage increased to 9.5%, and is expected to rise to 12% by July 2025 under the Liberal government, rather than the original starting date of 2019, planned by the former ALP government and what was in place before the Liberals pushed back the starting date.

 Note: In short, the SG rate will now remain at 9.5% until 30 June 2021, and will increase to 12% by 1 July 2025.

 The Liberal government, in making a downward adjustment in how fast the SG rate will increase over time means that it will take 5 years longer for the SG rate to increase to 12% from the Liberals pre-election commitment, and 7 years longer than originally planned by the ALP .